Album-equivalent unit

-The album-equivalent unit, or album equivalent, is a measurement unit in music industry to define the consumption of music that equals the purchase of one album copy.
-This consumption includes streaming and song downloads in addition to traditional album sales.
+The album-equivalent unit, or album equivalent, often shortened to just unit, is a sales metric in the music industry that defines the number of songs streamed and songs downloaded equal to one album sale.
 The album-equivalent unit was introduced in the mid-2010s as an answer to the drop of album sales in the 21st century.
-Album sales more than halved from 1999 to 2009, declining from a $14.6 to $6.3 billion industry.
-For instance, the only albums that went platinum in the United States in 2014 were the Frozen soundtrack and Taylor Swift's 1989, whereas several artists' works had in 2013.
+Album sales more than halved from 1999 to 2009, declining from a $14.6 to $6.3 billion industry, partly due to cheap digitally downloaded singles.
+For instance, the only albums that went platinum in the United States in 2014 were the Frozen soundtrack and Taylor Swift's 1989, whereas several albums had gone platinum in 2013.

-The usage of the album-equivalent units revolutionized the charts from the "best-selling albums" ranking into the "most popular albums" ranking.
+The use of album-equivalent units transformed the music charts from a ranking of best-selling albums into a ranking of most popular albums.
 The International Federation of the Phonographic Industry (IFPI) have used album-equivalent unit to measure their Global Recording Artist of the Year since 2013.